myatatotal/Angular-CRUD/README.md

 - Exemplos
 - Uses in backend npm install and npm start
-- Uses in front-end npm install and ng serve
+- Uses in frontend npm install and ng serve